staticafi/sbt-instrumentation/README.md

 ### Building

-To compile and run *sbt-instrumentation*, it is necessary to have CMake (minimal version 2.8.8) and the LLVM 3.9.1 together with Clang 3.9.1 installed.
+To compile and run *sbt-instrumentation*, it is necessary to have CMake (minimal version 2.8.8) and the LLVM minimum 3.9.1 together with Clang installed.

 Before configuring the project, the json libraries and [dg library](https://github.com/mchalupa/dg) must be bootstrapped:
 ```